 Ithaca Fall Foliage Report

-Fall colors typically peak in and around Ithaca around the second or third week of October.
+Fall colors typically begin to change across the region in mid-September and peak around the second or third week of October.
 But don’t worry too much about exact timing.
 The Ithaca area has a long foliage season due to its variable terrain and the moderating influence of 40-mile long Cayuga Lake.
 If you’re thinking of a weekend visit, be advised it's a busy time of year as many want to take in the rich fall colors and scenic vistas.
 Check out availability for local accommodations and book your leaf-peeping visit today.
-Consider visiting midweek to find more availability.
+Consider visiting midweek for the best accommodation rates and a more relaxed experience.

-For updated foliage conditions statewide, visit the NYS Fall Foliage Report.
+For updated foliage conditions statewide, visit the official I LOVE NY Fall Foliage Report.

 Best Places to see the changing colors: